Meet

 - Blood tests: These tests can assess a pet’s overall health, check organ function, and detect diseases.

-- Urinalysis: Analyzing urine can help identify problems with the kidneys, liver, or urinary tract.
+- Urinalysis: Analysing urine can help identify problems with the kidneys, liver, or urinary tract.

-- Fecal exams: Examining fecal samples can help detect parasites and other intestinal issues.
+- Faecal exams: Examining faecal samples can help detect parasites and other intestinal issues.

-- X-rays: X-rays are used to visualize bones, organs, and other internal structures.
+- X-rays: X-rays are used to visualise bones, organs, and other internal structures.

 - Ultrasound: Ultrasound is a non-invasive imaging technique that can examine organs and detect abnormalities.